How to Create Favorites Page Using Data Stores Module

 The pages like “Favorites” or “Wishlist” can sufficiently improve the user experience on your website.
 While surfing through the site, users can add items to a separate store and come back to them anytime.
-When there’s no need to seek the objects you previously liked again, it makes the life of visitors easier and their impressions about your website better.
-JetEngine Data Stores module gives you all the necessary tools to create a convenient and good-looking Wishlist and even show users how many times every item was liked by the others.
+When there’s no need to seek the objects you previously liked again, it makes the life of visitors easier and their impressions of the website better.
+The JetEngine Data Stores module gives you all the necessary tools to create a convenient and good-looking Wishlist and even show users how many times every item was liked by the others.

-1 Step — Creating a Data Store
+Creating a Data Store

-Let’s take a closer look at the features of a store.
+Let’s take a closer look at the features of a store:

 - Name.
 Type in the title of your Data Store here.
 It will be shown publicly when you create a page for it.